Iran's Rouhani: U.S. ties better but 'still a long road to travel'

 | NEW YORK

-NEW YORK Iranian President Hassan Rouhani said on Friday that ties with the United States had improved, although there was "still a long road to travel" before the two estranged nations could have normal relations.
+NEW YORK Iranian President Hassan Rouhani on Friday said ties with the United States had improved, though there was "still a long road to travel" before the two estranged nations could have normal relations.

 "The situation has certainly changed," Rouhani, in New York for the United Nations General Assembly, told a group of senior editors from media organizations at a nearby hotel.
 "We can point to the tangibles, the many steps forward, but there is still a long road to travel."